OlivierSohn/hamazed/BACKLOG.md

 - create an app to test engine.

-- include in this module functions to create colors to be able to write
-> rgb 3 4 5

 - make a package for geometric stuff (or use a newtype for Coords)

 - make tests to see the effect of buffer size on screen tearing :